OctopusDeploy/docs/docs/deployment-process/lifecycles/index.md

 :::hint
 **Tenants and automatic-environments**

-1. If tenanted deployments are allowed for the project, we will attempt to enqueue a new deployment for each tenant connected to the automatic-environment(s), taking the following into consideration
+1. If tenanted deployments are allowed, attempt to enqueue a new deployment for each tenant connected to the automatic-environment(s), taking the following into consideration:
   1a.
-Filter the tenants by any Tenant filter defined on the Channel for the Release being considered for deployment 1b.
-Further filter the tenants by those who are allowed according to promotion rules (e.g. deploy to UAT before Production for this tenant)
+Filter the tenants by any Tenant filter defined on the Channel for the Release being considered for deployment.
+  1b.
+Further filter the tenants based on promotion rules (e.g. deploy to UAT before Production for this tenant)
-2. If untenanted deployments are allowed, attempt enqueue the untenanted deployment to the automatic-environment(s)
+2. If untenanted deployments are allowed, attempt to enqueue the untenanted deployment to the automatic-environment(s).

 :::